danielphan-dp/github-data-analytics/README.md

 This public dataset is hosted in Google BigQuery and is included in BigQuery's 1TB/mo of free tier processing.
 This means that each user receives 1TB of free BigQuery processing every month, which can be used to run queries on this public dataset.
-Watch this short video to learn how to get started quickly using BigQuery to access public datasets."
+Watch this short video to learn how to get started quickly using BigQuery to access public datasets.

 #### Notes